Audrey Ahuero, MD, FACS

 Oculoplastic Surgeon

 Dr. Ahuero, a native of Corpus Christi, Texas, obtained her bachelor’s degree at Stanford University and her medical degree from the University of Texas Health Science Center at Houston.
 She was elected to the Alpha Omega Alpha Honor Medical Society.
 She attended Harvard Medical School for her residency training in Ophthalmology and then completed a distinguished Ophthalmic Plastic and Reconstructive Surgery Fellowship in Seattle offered through the American Society of Ophthalmic Plastic and Reconstructive Surgery (ASOPRS).
-This highly competitive 2-year fellowship is exclusively dedicated to plastic and reconstructive surgery of the eyelids, orbit, lacrimal system (tear drain), and upper face.
+This highly competitive 2-year fellowship is exclusively dedicated to plastic and reconstructive surgery of the eyelids.

 Dr. Ahuero has authored numerous peer-reviewed articles and book chapters and serves as a reviewer for the Journal of Ophthalmic Plastic and Reconstructive Surgery as well as the Digital Journal of Ophthalmology.
 She joined Ophthalmic Plastic Surgeons of Texas in 2011.
-Her specific interests include facial rejuvenation, eyelid lifts, eyelid malposition correction, skin cancer reconstruction and treatment of tearing disorders.
-She welcomes adult and pediatric patients.
+Her specific interests include cosmetic facial rejuvenation (such as Botox/Dysport and filler injections), eyelid lifts (including upper and lower blepharoplasty), cosmetic brow procedures, eyelid malposition correction, and skin cancer reconstruction.

 A Diplomate of the American Board of Ophthalmology, Dr. Ahuero is also a Fellow of the American Society of Ophthalmic Plastic and Reconstructive Surgery, and a member of the American College of Surgeons and American Academy of Ophthalmology.
-She is a Past President of the Houston Ophthalmological Society and a Delegate to the TMA from the Harris County Medical Society.
-She is involved in civic organizations such as Daughters of the American Revolution and the Junior League of Houston, and volunteers through Faith in Practice for medical mission trips to Guatemala where she performs dozens of surgeries for patients in need.
-Dr. Ahuero has been a Clinical Assistant Professor of Ophthalmology at the UT Houston Department of Ophthalmology and is a Preceptor for the ASOPRS fellowship program at MD Anderson Cancer Center.
+She is a Past President of the Houston Ophthalmological Society and has served in many roles with the Harris County Medical Society where she is the current Vice President.
+She is involved in civic organizations such as Daughters of the American Revolution and the Junior League of Houston, and volunteers through Faith in Practice for medical mission trips to Guatemala.
+Dr. Ahuero has been a Clinical Assistant Professor of Ophthalmology at the UT Houston Department of Ophthalmology and a Preceptor for the ASOPRS fellowship program at MD Anderson Cancer Center.

 What is ASOPRS?